bpierre/addreth/README.md

 ### Is it SSR-friendly?

-Yes, on the server it will render as a link pointing to the block explorer of your choice (Etherscan by default).
+The component won’t cause any issue in SSR environments, however it will only render after the styles have been injected into the page.

 ### Does it work with Ethers.js or other Ethereum libraries?